george24601/george24601.github.io/_posts/2019/2019-02-25-innodb-deadlock.md

 3. A wants X gap lock on (3, 10], blocked
 4. B wants X gap lock on (3, 10], blocked

+### Common solutions to DL
+1. acquirng/relase in the same order
+2. timed wait, and then release if not able to acquire (defaults to 50s in mysql)